-I. Inventories
+J. Inventories

 Finished goods are stated at lower of cost and net realisable value on a 'first in first out' basis.
-Cost comprises of direct materials and delivery costs, direct labour, import duties, and other taxes, an appropriate proportion of variable and fixed overhead expenditure based on normal operating capacity, and, where applicable, transfers from cash flow hedging reserves in equity.
 Costs of purchased inventory are determined after deducting rebates and discounts received or receivable.

 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.